 Print full article

-Haemochromatosis is the most common genetic disorder, affecting about one in every 200 Australians of European origin.
+This is seen mainly in white skinned people (Caucasians).
+HH is also the most common genetic disorder in Australia, affecting about one in every 200 Australians of European origin.
 It causes the body to absorb too much iron resulting in iron overload.

 Iron is absorbed from the diet through the small intestine and the amount absorbed is determined by the body's needs.
-People with hereditary haemochromatosis (HH) absorb more iron than their body needs.
+People with HH absorb more iron than their body needs.
 As the body does not have a way to increase excretion of the excess iron there is a progressive build-up of the excess iron in tissues and organs.

-Last Review Date: April 14, 2016
+Last Review Date: June 8, 2019